Interface Customization: iOS

 UIView.appearanceWhenContainedInInstancesOfClasses([ApptentiveNavigationController.self]).tintColor = <#tint color#>

-Note that the navigation bars used in the Apptentive UI will default to a white background color (technically a white barTintColor) if no further customizations are made.
+Note that the navigation bars used in the Alchemer Mobile UI will default to a white background color (technically a white barTintColor) if no further customizations are made.
 This can cause white status bar text and icons, as well as white navigation item titles and bar button items to be invisible.
 In this case you should make sure to set a contrasting bar tint or background color for the navigation bar as described above.

 Global Appearance